ropenscilabs/statistical-software/README.md

     of statistical software, and understanding the potential effects of such a categorization?

-## 4.2 Statistical Standards

-The following exemplify a few categories of statistical standards which may be considered, emphasising restrictions of applicability to different kinds of software.
+The following exemplify a few categories of statistical standards which may be considered, emphasising restrictions of applicability to alernative kinds of software.

-  - **Numerical standards such as precision or convergence.** These will be applicable only to some restricted subset of all potential categories of statistical software (likely including analytic approaches, but potentially also categories of predictive routines, and others).
-Moreover, even these two categories alone will likely require differing standards for precision or convergence.
+  - **Numerical standards such as precision or convergence.** These will be applicable only to some restricted subset of all potential categories of statistical software (likely including but not limited to analytic and, to some extent, predictive routines) Moreover, even these two categories alone will likely require differing standards for precision or convergence.
   - **Method validity** It may be necessary or useful to develop standards for the *validity* of a chosen method, independent of its implementation.
 Questions of validity are commonly related to